NEW-GI: Neighborhood, Environment, and Water research collaborations for Green Infrastructure

 Funding: Phase one and two of NEW-GI were supported by grants from the Fred A. and Barbara M. Erb Family Foundation.
 In 2016, a companion project was also funded by the foundation, see: Detroit River Watershed Assessment of Phosphorus Loads to Lake Erie.

 Joan Nassauer, U-M School for Environment & Sustainability - Contact email: firstname.lastname@example.org

 Alicia Alvarez, U‐M Law School

-Shawn McElmurry, Wayne State College of Engineering
+Shawn McElmurry, Wayne State Department of Civil & Environmental Engineering

 Amy Schulz, U‐M School of Public Health

 Noah Webster, U-M Institute for Social Research

 Palencia Mobley, P.E., Chair, Deputy Director and Chief Engineer, Detroit Water and Sewerage Department